lucarin91/PingPongProtocol/README.md

 cd ~
 git clone ...
 ```
-Go inside the created directory and create the build folder where compile the program:
+Go inside the created directory and create the build folder where to compile the program:
 ```
 mkdir build && cd build
 ```